Patient's Query

 Hello doctor,

 Thank you for your time and response.
 I have a few follow-up questions.
-I was diagnosed with hypothyroidism three years back, and my TSH level was 7.8.
+I was diagnosed with hypothyroidism three years ago, and my TSH level was 7.8.
 So, I was treated with 10 to 50 mg of Synthroid or Eltroxin.
 Now, my last reading of TSH was 1.9, after which the doctor reduced the dosage to 0.05 mg.
 So, is the reduction in hemoglobin levels likely to be due to this?
-Also, I was wondering that, since my issues are going on for more than a year, will not I be exhibiting more obvious symptoms like pain or bloody stool, if it is cancer?
+Also, I was wondering if, since my issues have been going on for more than a year, I would not be exhibiting more obvious symptoms like pain or bloody stool, if it is cancer?
 And lastly, may I assume that since my FOBT is normal, I am not losing blood through stool?

 Hello,